critterandguitari/Organelle_Manual/manual.md

 1. Join Organelle to the same network as your computer.

-2. Once connected, start the web server by opening a browser and entering http://organelle.local
+2. Once connected, select `Start Web server`.

-3. Compress a patch folder on your computer to a .zip file.
+3. On your computer, compress a patch folder to a .zip file (unless already in that format).

+4. Open a browser and navigate to http://organelle.local

-4. Enter the `Patches` folder on Organelle's web server.
+5. Enter the `Patches` folder on Organelle's web server.

-5. Upload your zipped patch.
+6. Upload your zipped patch.

-6. On Organelle, scroll to `Storage` > `Reload` to view the new file in Organelle's patch list.
+7. On Organelle, scroll to `Storage` > `Reload` to refresh Organelle's patch list and view the new file.

-7. There will be a corresponding install file.
+8. There will be a corresponding install file.
 Open that to unzip the compressed file.
 The remaining .zip file will be automatically deleted.

-8. Run the patch!
+9. Run the patch!

 ### Swapping WAV Files